kamalkhan/awesome-grid/README.md

-            fadeIn      : true,              // allow fadeIn effect for an element? hiddenClass : false,             // ignore an element having this class or false for none item        : 'li',              // item selector to stack on the grid onReady     : function(item){}   // callback fired when an element is stacked columns     : {                  // supply an object to display columns based on the viewport 'defaults' : 4,              // default number of columns '800'      : 2               // when viewport <= 800, show 2 columns
+            fadeIn      : true,              // allow fadeIn effect for an element? hiddenClass : false,             // ignore an element having this class or false for none item        : 'li',              // item selector to stack on the grid onReady     : function(item){},  // callback fired when an element is stacked columns     : {                  // supply an object to display columns based on the viewport 'defaults' : 4,              // default number of columns '800'      : 2               // when viewport <= 800, show 2 columns